-10 CHANGE IN OWNERSHIP
+9 CHANGE IN OWNERSHIP

-The Owners agree with the Council to give the Council written notice as soon as is reasonably practicable of any change in ownership of any of its interests in the Site occurring before all the obligations under this Deed have been discharged.
+The Owner agrees with the Council to give the Council immediate written notice of any change in ownership of any of its interests in the Site occurring before all the obligations under this Deed have been discharged.
 Such notice to give details of the transferee's full name and registered office (if a company or usual address if not) together with the area of the Site or unit of occupation purchased by reference to a plan.

-11 INDEXATION
+10 INDEXATION

-All sums payable to the Council under this Deed shall be Index-Linked.
+All contributions and amounts payable to the Council under this Deed shall be Index Linked.

-12 INTEREST
+11 INTEREST

-Any money payable to the Council under this Deed shall be paid in full without deduction or set-off and if not paid on the date due shall in every case bear Interest on so much thereof as shall from time to time be due and owing from the date the payment was due to actual payment.
+Any money payable to the Council under this Deed shall be paid in full without deduction or set-off and if not paid on the date due shall in every case bear Interest on so much thereof as shall from time to time be due and owing from the date the payment was due to the date of actual payment.

-13 GOOD FAITH AND GOOD PRACTICE
+12 GOOD FAITH AND GOOD PRACTICE

-13.1 The Parties agree with one another to act reasonably and in good faith in the fulfilment of their respective obligations under this Deed.

-- 13.2 The Parties shall at all times use reasonable endeavours to ensure that the planning purposes underlying their respective obligations under this Deed are achieved and are carried out in accordance with good industry practice at the time of performance provided that this clause shall not imply or create any obligation upon any party which is additional to the obligations contained in this Deed. - 13.3 Where there is an endeavours obligation in this Deed and the party responsible cannot fulfil the objective of the obligation then on request that party shall provide an explanation of the steps it has undertaken in carrying out its endeavours obligation.
+- 12.1 The parties agree with one another to act reasonably and in good faith in the fulfilment of their respective obligations under this Deed. - 12.2 Where there is a reasonable endeavours obligation in this Deed and the party responsible cannot fulfil the objective of the obligation then on request that party shall provide an explanation of the steps it has undertaken in carrying out its reasonable endeavours obligation.

-14 DISPUTE RESOLUTION
+13 DISPUTE RESOLUTION